ahmadfajar/vue3-mdb-example/README.md

 # Vue MDBootstrap Examples

-This repository contains examples on how to use the Vue MDBootstrap v2.1 components.
+This repository contains examples on how to use the Vue MDBootstrap v2.2 components, and integrate Bootstrap v5 or TailwindCss v4 framework.

 ## Recommended IDE Setup